 MovePH, Rappler’s civic engagement arm has been leading a series of fact-checking webinars in the time of coronavirus aimed at training participants to spot disinformation online and combat it.

 During the webinar, Raisa Serafica, Rappler’s head of civic engagement, will tackle the online landscape during the pandemic.
 Rappler’s researcher/writer Vernise Tantuco will discuss the fact-checking methodology.
 There will also be a Q&A session and a spot-check exercise.

-More than 3,500 participants in all regions of the country and even abroad have joined the first 29 sessions of the webinar since it began on April 3, 2020.
+More than 6,000 participants from all regions of the country and even abroad joined the first 32 sessions of the webinar since it began on April 3, 2020.

-Several of these sessions were co-hosted by various academic institutions, youth organizations, and local groups.
-For the upcoming session, the webinar will be co-presented by Break the Fake Movement.
+Some of these sessions were co-hosted by various academic institutions, youth organizations, and local groups.
+Interested participants may join any of the upcoming co-hosted fact-checking webinar sessions: